CeVIO-User-Guide-Unofficial/cevio-ai-en/docs/songtrack/fileimport.md

 !!! info "About encoding"

-    MIDI files can be read/written in "Shift-JIS" and MusicXML files can be read/written in "UTF-8".
+    MIDI files can be read in "Shift-JIS" and "UTF-8" and exported in "Shift-JIS"; and MusicXML files can be read/exported in "UTF-8".